Cubernet/group-study/reading/index.md

 # Reading Group

- This Reading Group provides an opportunity for students, researchers and faculties to discuss and keep eyes on the current progress in `AI Security`, and to learn how to do high-quality research.
+ This Reading Group provides an opportunity for students, researchers and faculties to discuss and keep eyes on the current progress in `AI Security` and `Zero-trust-based Insider Threats`, and to learn how to do high-quality research.

  ## Paper Selection